edytadyta/hello-world/README.md

 # hello-world

-This my tribiute to the tradition.
+This my tribute to the tradition.

+I am here because I love to have no life and code, I am the html and css freak.
+JavaScript is my brother from another mother.